-These liabilities are classified as financial liabilities measured at amortised cost in accordance with the determination in HKAS 39, Financial instruments: Recognition and measurement unless the effect of discounting would be immaterial, in which case they are stated at cost.
+These liabilities are classified as financial liabilities measured at amortised cost in accordance with the determination in HKFRS 9.
+Financial instruments unless the effect of discounting would be immaterial, in which case they are stated at cost.
 They are due on demand or within one year and are unsecured.

-6. Trading rights deposits from SEHK/ Relinquished trading rights payable to SEHK
+Trading rights deposits from SEHK/ Relinquished trading rights payable to SEHK

 According to Section 104 of the repealed Securities Ordinance, SEHK contributes to the Fund in respect of each trading right at the rate of \$50,000 per trading right.
 In the absence of claims or other provisions as set out in Section 106 of the repealed Securities Ordinance, the SFC must refund to SEHK the deposit within six months after the trading right was relinquished.
-During the year, deposits of \$2,700,000 in respect of 54 new trading rights were received from SEHK and deposits of \$250,000 in respect of 5 relinquished trading rights were refunded to SEHK.
-As at 31 March 2018, there were 15 trading rights in total of \$750,000 that have been relinquished but not yet refunded.
+During the year, deposits of \$1,350,000 in respect of 27 new trading rights were received from SEHK and deposits of \$300,000 in respect of six relinquished trading rights were refunded to SEHK.
+As at 31 March 2019, 16 trading rights totalling \$800,000 were relinguished but not yet refunded.